 Supporting refugees around the world

 Help is committing itself to refugees in many countries.
 Not only do we provide direct support to people, but we also fight the causes of flight.
 In acute situations we provide emergency aid and provide the refugees with food, water and medicine.

-> Help provides support to people who are fleeing worldwide.
-Presently, we are providing emergency aid for refugees on the Greek island of Lesvos, supporting families in Syrian refugee camps with hygiene kits and providing emergency aid for refugees in Burkina Faso.
-Currently, over a million people are on the run in Burkina Faso.
+Help provides support to people who are fleeing worldwide.
+Presently, we are providing emergency aid for refugees in and from Ukraine.